Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Discussion

 The role of CP-phases in the decay width either in the scalar or neutrino modes is not an issue.
-In the scalar sector, most of the effect is washed out by the tadpole equations that fix the relation among the 3 phases: $\theta$, $\tau$, and $\delta$.
-In the case of neutrinos, in addition to our CP-phases, we could include extra phases in the yuwakas: $y_L$, $y_S$, and $y_X$.
-However, we decided to keep the inverse seesaw mass terms real, and hence, the possible impact of CP-phases in the phenomenology is absorbed.
-If we wanted to add effect of CP-phase, we should either relax the condition of real mass terms or add more families of neutrinos.
+In the scalar sector, the effect is washed out by the tadpole equations that fix the relation among the 3 phases: $\theta$, $\tau$, and $\delta$.
+In the case of neutrinos, in addition to those CP-phases, we could include extra phases in the yuwakas: $y_L$, $y_S$, and $y_X$, which are $3\times1$, $1\times1$ and $1\times1$ matrices in our setup.
+However, we decided to keep the inverse seesaw mass terms real, and hence, the possible impact of CP-phases in the phenomenology is absorbed, as it is shown throughout section~\ref{sec:model}, in particular in eqs.~\ref{eq:gamma1},~\ref{eq:gamma2} and~\ref{eq:gamma3}.
+If we wanted to add effect of CP-phases, we should either relax the condition of real mass terms or add more families of neutrinos.

 This addition of CP-phases effects in the DM decay adds an improvement on this setup.
 A different improvement is to promote from a global $U(1)_l$ symmetry to a gauge one.
-This would relax the correlations in the scalar sector, because the $\zeta_1$ would be eaten by the corresponding gauge boson after the SSB.
-The latter feature is going to be worked out in a future work.
+If that symmetry is anomalous given the charge assignments made in our model, is not an issue either.
+A heavy field, charged under that group, carrying the opposite anomalous numbers can be always included, and since it is heavy, its effect on the dynamics might be integrated out.
+This would relax the correlations in the scalar sector, because the $\zeta_1$ would be absorbed as the corresponding longitudinal degree of freedom for the $U(1)_l$ gauge boson after the SSB, and it won't be a physical degree of freedom anymore.
+The latter feature is going to be exploited in a future work.